learn-academy-2021-alpha/week-3-assessment-algtan/interview-questions.md

 ## Looking Ahead: Terms for Next Week
-- Ruby
+- Ruby -  an object-oriented programming (OOP) language that is interpreted (versus compiled), and is dynamically typed (data types do not need to be declared).
-- Object oriented programming
+- Object oriented programming - a way of programming in which objects serve as the basis for the code.
+Objects can be thought of as containers for data and methods, and these containers can be changed without affecting the rest of the code.
-- RSpec
+- RSpec - framework used for testing code written in the programming language Ruby
-- Instance variable
+- Instance variable - In Ruby, an instance variable is distinguished with the '@' symbol placed at the beginning.
+The instance variable is locally scoped to the object (instance of a class), meaning it is only accessible within that object.
-- Ruby blocks
+- Ruby blocks - blocks are anonymous functions (functions without names) that are passed to a method.
-- Ruby hashes
+- Ruby hashes - Ruby hashes are similar to objects in JavaScript, in which information is stored in key-value pairs.